Integer Types

 : not a number

-When writing these values as constants in a SQL command, you must put quotes around them, for example:
+To insert these values as literals in a SQL command, you must put quotes around them, you may abbreviate Infinity

 Universally Unique Identifiers (UUID